alan-turing-institute/data-classification-app/docs/development/create-staging-server-on-azure.md

 # Data Safe Haven web management application: set up staging server

-These instructions for deploying a staging/test instance of the management web application in a testing environment.
+These instructions are for deploying a staging/test instance of the management web application in a testing environment.

 ## Prerequisites